A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Introduction

-Question 3 aims to systematically restrict a quantum system’s accessible dynamics to a target subalgebra \(\mathfrak{h}\subseteq\mathfrak{g}_\mathcal{A}\).
-Addressing Question 3 can enable the precise engineering of dynamical evolutions in \textbf{decoherence-free subspaces}, where error generators are linked to the generators of Lie algebras \cite{PhysRevLett.81.2594,xu2012nonadiabatic}.
-Moreover, inspired by Ref.~\cite{bosse2025efficient}, Question 3 can also enable resource-efficient approximations of large quantum systems by simulating their dynamics within low-dimensional, well-structured subalgebras that preserve the essential behavior of the full system.
-So when the full system meets the \textbf{barren plateau problem}, a polynomial-scaling subalgebra can provide a systematic pathway to ensure trainability in deep circuits \cite{ragone2024lie,fontana2024characterizing}.
+Question 3 aims to systematically restrict a quantum system's accessible dynamics to a lower-dimensional Lie structure inside \(\mathfrak{g}_\mathcal{A}\).
+Addressing Question 3 can enable the precise engineering of dynamical evolutions in decoherence-free subspaces, where error generators are linked to the generators of Lie algebras \cite{PhysRevLett.81.2594,xu2012nonadiabatic}.
+Moreover, inspired by Ref.~\cite{bosse2025efficient}, Question 3 can also motivate resource-efficient approximations of large quantum systems by representing the relevant dynamics within low-dimensional, well-structured algebraic components.
+Thus, when the full system suffers from a barren plateau, such reduced algebraic structures may provide a pathway to compare and design more trainable circuit ansatz families under explicit Lie-algebraic assumptions \cite{ragone2024lie,fontana2024characterizing}.

-Motivated by the significance and potential applications of these three questions, we provide answers to Question 1 and Question 3, and offer a specialized analysis of $\mathfrak{su}(2^N)$ and the DLAs with \(|\mathcal{A}| <|\mathcal{A}'|\) in Question 2.
-Accordingly, in Question 1, we use the spectral decomposition of a Hermitian operator to link different DLAs while ensuring linear independence among the $K$ direct sum components.
-This kind of construction realizes qubit-efficiency.
-For Question 2, when \(|\mathcal{A}| =|\mathcal{A}'|\), we present a new construction of the generating set with Pauli strings for $\mathfrak{su}(2^N)$, which is a practical result for circuit compilation.
-When \(|\mathcal{A}| <|\mathcal{A}'|\), we give two quantitative indices to break through the limitation in Ref.\cite{zimboras2015symmetry}.
-In Question 3, we define an interesting theoretical tool connecting the commutant structure to generator selection, and give a construction of the generating set $\mathcal{A}'$ for subalgebra $\mathfrak{h}$ using irreducible decomposition of cyclic reductive DLAs.
-Furthermore, for the non-cyclic DLAs, we establish an error bound for the simulation of the Longitudinal- Transverse Field Ising Model.
+Motivated by the significance and potential applications of these three questions, we answer Questions 1 and 3, and offer a specialized analysis of \(\mathfrak{su}(2^N)\) and the DLAs with \(|\mathcal{A}|<|\mathcal{A}'|\) in Question 2.
+We do not attempt to solve these problems in full generality; rather, we provide constructive results in physically relevant finite-dimensional settings.
+In Question 1, we use the spectral decomposition of a Hermitian operator to link different DLAs while ensuring linear independence among the \(K\) direct-sum components, leading to a register-efficient direct-sum construction.
+For Question 2, when \(|\mathcal{A}|=|\mathcal{A}'|\), we present a new Pauli-string generating set for \(\mathfrak{su}(2^N)\), which is relevant to circuit compilation; when \(|\mathcal{A}|<|\mathcal{A}'|\), we give two quantitative algebraic diagnostics that address a limitation in Ref.~\cite{zimboras2015symmetry}.
+In Question 3, we work in a compact reductive setting and construct reduced generating sets by projecting onto selected simple ideal components, with finite-generator examples illustrating when filtered constructions succeed or fail.